printalliance/prod-printalliance-web/EMAIL-SETUP.md

 ### Email Not Sending
 1. Verify SMTP credentials in `.env.local`
 2. Check that SMTP port 465 is not blocked by firewall
-3. Verify email account password is correct
+3. Verify you're using a Gmail App Password (not your regular password)
+4. Ensure 2-Step Verification is enabled on your Google Account
-4. Check server logs for error messages
+5. Check server logs for error messages

 ### Common Issues
-- **Authentication failed**: Check username and password
+- **Authentication failed**:
+  - Make sure you're using a Gmail App Password, not your regular Gmail password
+  - Verify 2-Step Verification is enabled on your Google Account
+  - Check that the App Password was copied correctly (16 characters, no spaces)
-- **Connection timeout**: Verify SMTP host and port
+- **Connection timeout**: Verify SMTP host (`smtp.gmail.com`) and port
 - **Port blocked**: Try port 587 with TLS instead of 465 with SSL
+- **"Less secure app" error**: Gmail no longer supports "less secure apps".
+You must use an App Password.

 ## Security Notes